When you eat locally grown, in-season food, you make an impact far beyond your local market.

 - energy used to boil water

-- energy used to make plastic storage bag (or glass jar if canned)
+- energy used to make plastic storage bag or glass jar

-Ethical living – Eat Local.
-The food choices you make locally have far reaching consequences which you sometimes can’t begin to fathom.
+Ethical living – eat local, eat in-season food.
+The choices you make locally have far reaching consequences which you sometimes can’t begin to fathom.